 Respiratory: Pneumonia (7%)

-<1% (Limited to important or life-threatening): Endophthalmitis (late onset), ophthalmic inflammation (exacerbation), secondary infection (bacterial, viral, or fungal)
+Postmarketing and/or case reports: Endophthalmitis (late onset), secondary infection (bacterial, viral, or fungal)

 Concerns related to adverse effects:

 • Cataract formation: Use of corticosteroids may result in posterior subcapsular cataract formation.

 • Glaucoma: Use of corticosteroids (especially long-term use) may cause increased intraocular pressure and glaucoma.
 Use with caution in patients with glaucoma.
 Monitor IOP in all patients; within 3 years postimplantation, most patients will require IOP lowering medications and/or filtering procedures to control IOP.